FrediBach/slash-n-dash/README.md

 ## Path Selectors

-- `*` - Matches any number of characters, except the null character.
+- `*` - Matches any number of characters in one path part
-- `**` - Matches any number of characters, including the null character.
+- `**` - Matches any number of characters in one or more path parts
-- `*!` - Matches any number of characters, except the null character, and excludes the specified keys.
+- `*!` - Excludes the specified keys from a path part
 - `|` - OR selector, matches any of the specified keys.

 ### Examples

-- `a.*.c` - Matches a.b.c, a.b.d, a.e.0, a.e.1, a.e.2, a.f
+- `a.*.c` - Matches a.a.c, a.b.c, a.c.c ...
-- `a.**` - Matches a, a.b, a.b.c, a.b.d, a.e, a.e.0, a.e.1, a.e.2, a.f
+- `a.**` - Matches a, a.a, a.b, a.b.a ... basically anything under a.
-- `a.*!e` - Matches a.b, a.f
+- `a.*!b` - Matches a.a, a.c ... anything under a that isn't a.b
-- `a.b|c` - Matches a.b, a.c
+- `a.b|c` - Matches a.b, a.c ... so only the path parts listed in the selector are matched

 ## Methods